ObjectAlchemist/ObjectAlchemist.github.io/_posts/2017-10-23-lego-development.md

 ```

-Like connecting two stones in lego, we connected a ViewTextButton with our object DoNothing.
-And because action is defined as OOExecutable we can easily exchange the object with another one like a red stone with a green stone of same shape in lego.
-And we can also do this with views in our lego-coding world.
+Like connecting two stones in Lego, we connected a ViewTextButton with our object DoNothing.
+And because action is defined as OOExecutable we can easily exchange the object with another one like a red stone with a green stone of same shape in Lego.
+And we can also do this with views in our Lego-coding world.

 ``` swift